ggciag/mandyoc/docs/files/parameter-file.rst

     * denok
     * rtol

-Below there is an example of a parameter file ``param.txt`` used to make a simulation with MANDYOC.
+Below there is an example of a parameter file ``param.txt`` used to make a simulation with *Mandyoc*.

 .. literalinclude:: src/param.txt
    :language: text